V4Fire/Client/src/components/traits/i-items/README.md

 This module provides a trait for a component that renders a list of items.

-The default scenario of a component that implements this trait: the component iterates over the specified list of items and renders each item via the specified component.
+The default scenario of a component that implements this trait: the component iterates over the specified list of items and renders each item as a component.
 Take a look at [[bTree]] to see more.

 ## Synopsis